Former Auburn Police Officer Named as Suspect in East Area Rapist Case

 A myriad of law enforcement agencies, both local and federal, converged on DeAngelo's home in Citrus Heights on Wednesday.
 Officers and agents were seen removing boxes and boxes of evidence from the home.

+“We found the needle in the haystack," DA Schubert said at a press conference Wednesday afternoon.

-Police believe the East Area Rapist, otherwise known as the Golden State Killer or Original Night Stalker, was responsible for 12 homicides, almost 50 rapes and 120 home burglaries that spanned a decade starting in the mid-1970s in Sacramento County.
+Police believe the East Area Rapist, otherwise known as the Golden State Killer or Original Night Stalker, was responsible for 12 homicides, almost 50 rapes and 120 home burglaries that spanned a decade starting in the mid-1970s in Sacramento, Ventura and Orange counties.

-"It is the most prolific unsolved serial killing case probably in modern history," said Sacramento County District Attorney Anne Marie Schubert.
+The crimes committed by the East Area rapist have plagued law enforcement for decades all across the state.

+"Crimes that spanned 10 years across at least, 10 different counties, Northern, Southern and central California," Schubert said.

+Stellar developments occurred within the last six days that got sheriff's detectives to conduct surveillance on DeAngelo and obtain discarded DNA.

+"Over the last few days, as information started to point to this individual, we started some surveillance," said Sacramento County Sheriff Scott Jones.
+"We were able to get discarded DNA and we were able to confirm what we thought we already knew."

-Sacramento County Sheriff Scott Jones also credited the "dogged determination" of the detectives working the case.
+Sheriff Jones also credited the "dogged determination" of the detectives working the case.

+"For many of us it was more than just a professional commitment, it became personal for us," Schubert told the press.

 DeAngelo was once an officer with the Auburn Police Department until he was fired in 1979 for shoplifting dog repellant and a hammer from a Pay N' Save store in Citrus Heights, according to the Auburn Journal.